tqindia/spdk/README.md

 nvmf_tgt -s -mem-size 1Gb
 ```
 we can use InitContainer to grab the memory and then use it inside the spdk container

+- Need more understanding of spdk app(nvmf_tgt) to handle it correctly

 ## SPDK best practices for K8S
 - TBD